Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 Principal is the total amount of money you’re borrowing to buy the car.
 So if you’re buying a $30,000 car and can make a down payment of $5,000, you’ll be borrowing the other $25,000.
 That’s your principal.

-Interest is the “fee” charged by the lender for borrowing their money.
+Interest is the “fee” charged by the lender for borrowing money.
 Interest equals income for lenders; keep that in mind as we dive further in.

 In your existing and future loan documents, you may also run into two different types of interest:

 Simple interest, which the vast majority of lenders use, is calculated using your outstanding balance on the day your payment is due.
-If you start making payments earlier, more frequently, or simply pay more than your monthly payment, your remaining interest should shrink in real-time, allowing you to pay off your loan faster.
+If you start making payments earlier, more frequently, or simply pay more than your monthly payment, your remaining interest should shrink in real-time, allowing you to pay off your car loan early.

-Precomputed interest is all calculated upfront, and the total amount of interest you have to pay your lender doesn’t change even if you start paying off your loan faster.
+Precomputed interest is all calculated upfront, and the total amount of interest you have to pay your lender doesn’t change even if you start paying off your car loan faster.

 Whether you’re paying simple or precomputed interest will make a difference in your options for early payment.